Nicholas Buscemi MSOM, LAc

 The NIH supports the validity in acupuncture for the following conditions: Carpal tunnel syndrome, Fibromyalgia, Headache and Migraine, Lower back pain, Menstrual cramps, Myofascial pain, Neck pain, Osteoarthritis/ knee pain, Postoperative dental pain, Tennis elbow, Pregnancy related pain, TMJ, Arm and Shoulder pain.

 Live free of chronic pain with the minimally invasive therapy of Chinese Medicine.

-Nicholas Buscemi MSOM, LAc is a practitioner at National Integrative Health Associates, NIHA, an integrative medicine and dental center serving the Washington DC, Maryland and Viginia metro area.
-Under the tutelage of masters, Nicholas has devoted himself to immersion in the classical method of Acupuncture, Classical Chinese Medicine, Chinese Herbal Medicine, Qi Gong, and Tai Chi.
+Nicholas Buscemi MSOM, LAc is a practitioner at National Integrative Health Associates, NIHA, an integrative medicine and dental center serving the Washington DC, Maryland and Virginia metro area.